 Opening a savings account for your child at an early age teaches them how to make deposits and shows them how those investments can grow over time.
 Better yet, open a savings account for them which pays them interest.
 This will show them how money can grow even without continuous contributions.
 The interest will be low in today’s environment, but even a small amount of money can be significant to a child.
 This will teach them that having savings is something to take pride in and that saving money can be just as enjoyable as spending it.

 TIP #3: INCLUDE YOUR CHILDREN IN BUDGETING

 Giving your child early exposure to budgeting will help them to appreciate that income isn’t limitless and that expenses have to be carefully managed.
 After you have allocated your income to cover all of the household necessities, allow them to participate in deciding how to spend any excess money left over on activities with the children.
 For instance, if there is $50 to spend ask if they would rather go for ice cream twice during the week, or go to a movie once.
 Make sure that saving the money is also presented as an option.
-For example, explain if you saved $50 this month, and combined it with $50 next month, your family could partake in a larger activity like going to a hockey game.
+For example, explain if you saved $50 this month, and combined it with $50 next month, your family could partake in a larger activity.

 Including your kids in parts of household budgeting teaches them early on that difficult financial decisions have to be made and that saving now can pay off later on.